Student Records (FERPA Compliance)

 Where to Find Student Records

 Records travel with each student, so records are kept at the school the student last attended.
-Contact Information for CPS Schools

 Current Student with Program & School Still Open

-If the student currently is enrolled in a Cincinnati Public school, and the school and program the student last attended still are operating, contact the school and ask to speak to the School Registrar.
+If the student is currently enrolled in a Cincinnati Public school, and the school and program the student last attended are still operating, contact the school and ask to speak to the School Registrar.
 These requests usually take about two weeks to fulfill.

 Former Student with Program & School Still Open

 If the student no longer attends a Cincinnati Public school, but the program and school the student last attended are still operating, contact the school and ask to speak to the School Registrar.
-These records may be kept off site, so requests may take two to four weeks to fill.
+These records may be kept off site, so requests may take two to four weeks to fulfill.